Shock tube: History

 An early study of compression driven shock tubes was published in 1899 by French scientist Paul Vieille, though the apparatus was not called a shock tube until the 1940s.
+In the 1930s it was rediscovered by W. H. Payman and WCF Shepherd of English Safety in Mines Research Board in order to study underground methane explosions, but the term was not coined until Bleakney et al. publication of 1949.

 In the 1940s, interest revived and shock tubes were increasingly used to study the flow of fast moving gases over objects, the chemistry and physical dynamics of gas phase combustion reactions.
+The modern version of the shock tube was developed during WWII at Princeton University by a group led by Walker Bleakney, who published overviews of their studies in 1946 and 1949.

 In 1966, Duff and Blackwell described a type of shock tube driven by high explosives.
 These ranged in diameter from 0.6 to 2 m and in length from 3 m to 15 m.
 The tubes themselves were constructed of low-cost materials and produced shock waves with peak dynamic pressures of 7 MPa to 200 MPa and durations of a few hundred microseconds to several milliseconds.

 Both compression-driven and blast-driven shock tubes are currently used for scientific as well as military applications.
 Compressed-gas driven shock tubes are more easily obtained and maintained in laboratory conditions; however, the shape of the pressure wave is different from a blast wave in some important respects and may not be suitable for some applications.
 Blast-driven shock tubes generate pressure waves that are more realistic to free-field blast waves.
 However, they require facilities and expert personnel for handling high explosives.
 Also, in addition to the initial pressure wave, a jet effect caused by the expansion of compressed gases (compression-driven) or production of rapidly expanding gases (blast-driven) follows and may transfer momentum to a sample after the blast wave has passed.
 More recently, laboratory scale shock tubes driven by fuel-air mixtures have been developed that produce realistic blast waves and can be operated in more ordinary laboratory facilities.
 Because the molar volume of gas is much less, the jet effect is a fraction of that for compressed-gas driven shock tubes.
 To date, the smaller size and lower peak pressures generated by these shock tubes make them most useful for preliminary, nondestructive testing of materials, validation of measurement equipment such as high speed pressure transducers, and for biomedical research as well as military applications.